-Twenty years ago, if you did a lackluster job, a customer might sound off about it to their friends, but that could very well be the end of it.
-Today, within seconds of completing the transaction, that same customer can log on to any number of online review sites and leave a scathing review that will last a lifetime — like this review by Peter D.:
+Twenty years ago, a customer might sound off about a subpar experience to their friends, but that could very well be the end of it.
+Today, within seconds of completing a transaction, that same customer can log on to any number of online review sites and leave a scathing review that will last a lifetime.
+For example, let’s look at this review by Peter D.:

 If you think a customer’s online review doesn’t matter, think again!
 For 88 percent of consumers, that online review is just as trustworthy as a personal recommendation from a family member.

-Rather than ignoring online review sites such as Yelp (which reached 155 million reviews by the end of Q1 in 2018, by the way), take control of your online reputation.
+Rather than ignoring online review sites such as Yelp (which reached 224 million reviews as of December 2020, by the way), take control of your online reputation.
 Claim all of your professional profiles on business listing sites, relevant online review sites, and social media.
 Monitor the conversations surrounding your brand.

 Respond to dissatisfied customers and flex your customer service muscles.
-Fixing a customer’s problem not only increases the likelihood that you’ll retain the customer, but it also looks good to prospects who are researching your brand via that online review.
+Fixing a customer’s problem not only increases the likelihood that you’ll retain the customer, but it also looks good to prospects who are researching your brand and find that online review.

-Finally, ask for customer referrals in the form of online reviews.
+Finally, learn how to ask for customer referrals in the form of online reviews.
 Consider using this simple 10-step process to make things easier for your customers.

 Do it right, and you’ll start getting reviews like this one: